Optimize Unstructured Data for CPRA Compliance in Hours, Not Weeks or Months

-One way to tackle this unstructured data explosion is to automate unstructured governance, enabling companies to consistently automate discovery, indexing, classification, access and actions that can be derived from unstructured data.
+One way to tackle this unstructured data explosion is to automate unstructured governance, enabling companies to consistently automate unstructured data discovery, indexing, classification, access and actions that can be derived from unstructured data.

 To comply with the new regulations set out for 2023, it is necessary for businesses to enforce data discovery, minimization, redaction and anonymization.
 Why?
 By automating and securing all the repetitive, time-consuming tasks required to acquire, manage and analyze data, companies can safeguard against potential data breach claims.

 Let’s look at four substantial changes CPRA introduces and what can cause a data breach in context.

 CPRA allows consumers to retain control over how their sensitive information is handled, giving them the option to request that companies stop using or disclosing their personal information.

 Under CPRA, personal information also includes details like financial and health information, religious or philosophical beliefs — as well as contents of mail, email, and SMS messages.
 Individuals can make Data Subject Access Requests (DSAR) to a company for any personal data, including unstructured personal data.